-- Be designed such that their firmware cannot be modified without the knowledge and permission of the original manufacturer. - Require a Digital Cinema compliant certificate that authenticates and confirms the identity of the authority figure responsible for making a firmware change, and shall include time/date and version number information associated with any firmware change, in addition to the authority figure. - Not undergo firmware changes without informing potentially affected information bases that support Digital Cinema equipment operations (e.g., databases used by stakeholders for facility lists, KDM and TDL creation), and the owner of the device. - Log the firmware change event by meeting FIPS 140-2 Operational Environment (row 6 of Table 20: Summary of FIPS 140-2 Security Requirements) audit/recording requirements of the Operating System Requirements subsection Security Level 3, except that Common Criteria (CC) and Evaluation Assurance Level (EAL) certification mandates shall not be required.
-The requirements for FIPS Level 3 audit/recording are encouraged but shall be optional. - Enable the extraction of the above firmware change related log records using standard log record messages per 9.4.6.3 Logging Subsystem.
-For the delivery of these log records, it shall be mandatory that the records be signed. - Follow FIPS 140-2 certification body change notification requirements regarding modifications to security devices.
+- Be designed such that their firmware cannot be modified without the knowledge and permission of the original manufacturer. - Require a Digital Cinema compliant certificate that authenticates and confirms the identity of the authority figure responsible for making a firmware change, and shall include time/date and version number information associated with any firmware change, in addition to the authority figure. - Not undergo firmware changes without informing potentially affected information bases that support Digital Cinema equipment operations (e.g., databases used by stakeholders for facility lists, KDM and TDL creation), and the owner of the device. - Log the firmware change event per the requirements of 9.4.6.3.8.
+Log Record Information - Follow FIPS 140-2 certification body change notification requirements regarding modifications to security devices.
 Undergo re-certification if required.